 As a person’s illness progresses, care may be delivered by multiple providers, services and specialist care teams.
-Understanding the values, goals and preferences of the person, their family and carers – and communicating these effectively during transitions within and between care settings – will help to support the delivery of effective, person-centred, coordinated care.[1-3]
+Understanding the values, goals and preferences of the person, their family and carers – and communicating these effectively during transitions within and between care settings – will help to support the delivery of effective, person and family-centred, coordinated care.[1-2]

 - Need for social support